A McKay correspondence for reflection groups: Introduction

-The remainder of the paper is dedicated to a more detailed study of $\Abar$ and $S/(J)$ as $R/(\Delta)$-modules, for any pseudo-reflection group $G \leqslant \GL(n,\CC)$: we determine the ranks of the isotypical components of $S/(J)$ over $R/(\Delta)$ using Hilbert--Poincar{\'e} series and can give precise formulas in terms of Young diagrams in the case $G=S_n$ (Prop.~\ref{RankisotypicalDiscriminant}).
-Further, we determine the decomposition of $\Abar$ into indecomposable summands over $R/(\Delta)$ and the rank of $\Abar$ as $R/(\Delta)$ module, using the codimension $1$-structure (Cor.~\ref{RankAbar}).
-We can also deduce that $\Abar$ is not an endomorphism ring over the discriminant if $G$ has generating pseudo-reflections of order $\geq 3$ (Cor.~\ref{Cor:AbarEndomorphismring}). \\ Then, using Solomon's theorem and results from Kyoji Saito and Hiroaki Terao we can identify some of the isotypical components of $S/(J)$ (again for any pseudo-reflection group $G$): the isotypical component of the defining representation $V$ of $G$ and its higher exterior powers $\Lambda^lV$ are given by the cokernels of the natural inclusions $\Lambda^l \Theta_R(-\log \Delta) \xto{} \Lambda^l \Theta_R$ of the module of logarithmic derivations into the derivations on $R$, dubbed the \emph{ logarithmic co-residues}.
+The remainder of the paper is dedicated to a more detailed study of $S/(J)$ as $R/(\Delta)$-module, for any pseudo-reflection group $G \leqslant \GL(n,\CC)$: we determine the ranks of the isotypical components of $S/(J)$ over $R/(\Delta)$ using Hilbert--Poincar{\'e} series and can give precise formulas in terms of Young diagrams in the case $G=S_n$ (Prop.~\ref{RankisotypicalDiscriminant}).
+Then, using Solomon's theorem and results from Kyoji Saito and Hiroaki Terao we can identify some of the isotypical components of $S/(J)$ (again for any pseudo-reflection group $G$): the isotypical component of the defining representation $V$ of $G$ and its higher exterior powers $\Lambda^lV$ are given by the cokernels of the natural inclusions $\Lambda^l \Theta_R(-\log \Delta) \xto{} \Lambda^l \Theta_R$ of the module of logarithmic derivations into the derivations on $R$, dubbed the \emph{ logarithmic co-residues}.
 In particular, for $l=1$ one gets that $j_{\Delta}$, the Jacobian ideal of the discriminant viewed as a module over $R/(\Delta)$, is a direct summand of $S/(J)$, see Thm.~\ref{logRes}.
-The other isotypical components have yet to be determined in general. \\

-Finally we are asking about the quiver of the algebra $\Abar$ (the McKay algebra): what are the arrows and relations?
-Using Young diagrams, we can determine the precise shape of the McKay quiver of $G=S_n$ (see Thm.~\ref{McKayquiverSn}).
-The quivers for other reflection groups and the relations remain mysterious. \\

-The paper ends with the example of the discriminant of $G=S_4$ acting on $\CC^3$, the well-known \emph{swallowtail}.
-Here we can explicitly determine all matrix factorizations for the nonisomorphic direct summands of $S/(J)$. \\
+We also obtain the \emph{logarithmic residues} $\coker(\Lambda^{n-i}\mu: \Omega_R^{n-i} \rightarrow \Omega_R^{n-i}(\log \Delta))$ as direct summands of $S/(z)$.
+The other isotypical components have yet to be determined in general. \\ The paper ends with the example of the discriminant of $G=S_4$ acting on $\CC^3$, the well-known \emph{swallowtail}.
+Here we can explicitly determine all matrix factorizations for the nonisomorphic direct summands of $S/(J)$.

-The results in this paper have been announced in \cite{BFI-ICRA}, where more background on the McKay correspondence and examples may be found. \\